apache/cordova-plugin-file/README.md

 #### cdvfile quirks
 - Using `cdvfile://` paths in the DOM is not supported on Windows platform (a path can be converted to native instead).
+- Using `cdvfile://` paths in a WebView that is loaded over https will cause a mixed content error in android.
+To circumvent this, use `https://cdvfile/` instead, which the browser sees as secure.

 ## List of Error Codes and Meanings